 How to build a Disaster Recovery plan

-There is not a solution for everyone.
+However, there is no one-size-fits-all solution for everyone.
 The perfect Disaster Recovery plan is the one that is carefully tailored to your business’ needs.
-So, although we cannot give a universal answer in a post, we want to share with you some key elements you need to focus on when building a DR plan for any company.
+Thus, although we cannot give a universal answer in a post, we want to share some key elements you need to focus on when building a company’s DR plan.

 Enumerate and prioritize your assets